Diving liveaboard in Thailand and Myanmar

 and their head is the only seen visible most of the time

-snake eel swimming on a blackwater dive
+Snake eel swimming on a blackwater dive

 All Eels are anguiliform: they have a long snake-like body and fewer fins than other fishes (no pelvic or pectoral fins).